labyrinthinesecurity/magma/README.md

 Note that if you list propositions, this "split" rule will remain and the counter won't decrease.
 That's because NSG owners MUST modify their NSGs to align with the allow axiom.
 Only when all owners have updated their NSG will the proposition vanish from the list.

-#### Backup the recording folder!
+#### Backup the golden source!

-When you are done, you are strongly advised to make a copy of the recording directory using ***backup:recording***, this will save you the pain to start over the whole process should you erase ALLOWED.txt or BLOCKED.txt by mistake
+When you are done, you are strongly advised to make a copy of the **source** directory using ***backup:source***, this will save you the pain to start over the whole process should you erase ALLOWED.txt or BLOCKED.txt by mistake

 ```
-./magma --backup:recording --direction Inbound
+./magma --backup:source --direction Inbound
 ```

 ### Option 2: import axioms one by one